123456789_123456789_123456789_123456789_123456789_

 @document.paragraphs

-The has_one :through Association
+has_one :through

-A has_one :through association sets up a one-to-one connection with another model.
+A has_one :through association sets up a one-to-one relationship with another model through an intermediary model.
 This association indicates that the declaring model can be matched with one instance of another model by proceeding through a third model.
-For example, if each supplier has one account, and each account is associated with one account history, then the supplier model could look like this:

 class Supplier < ApplicationRecord